eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_22_By_heart.md

+> Which actor read the letter in the end, the **aristocrat** or the **gaoler**?

 Some plays are so successful that they run for years on end.

-In many ways, this is unfortunate for the poor actors who are required to go on repeating the same **lines** night after night.
+In many ways, this is unfortunate for the poor actors who are required to go on repeating the same lines night after night.

 One would expect them to know their parts by heart and never have cause to **falter**.